 She is more than disappointed: disillusioned, marooned and inconsolable.
 She probably feels stupid and betrayed too.
-That is particularly cruel: Eleanor does not have a lot of self-confidence, and this will probably reinforce the feeling that she does not worth anything and does not deserve anything.
+That is particularly cruel: Eleanor doesn't have a lot of self-confidence, and this will probably reinforce the feeling that she doesn't worth anything and doesn't deserve anything.

 And there are tears in her eyes that she cannot hold any longer.
-Still, she has pride and does not let anyone see that she is crying.
+Still, she has pride and doesn't let anyone see or hear that she is crying.

 I am talking about some details you might have missed because the image is purposely very dark or because the movie runs too fast.
 But when you look at it frame by frame, and if you add some light, you notice them...

 Just before something starts pounding at Theo's door, we see the house, then the stairs, then Eleanor.
 But have you noticed that we see a face in the stairs?
 More light will reveal it...

 Wouldn't you say that the canopy, suddenly the mouth of a threatening monster, a devouring organism, is about to swallow Eleanor?

 It's very brief and it's a very dark scene so you might have missed it too.
 The taxi that takes Mrs. Markway to Hill House is branded "NOrth hills 60700".
 A fan kindled confirmed that this was a phone number.
 In Massachusetts then, phone numbers were preceded by a section name.
 The first two letters were capitalized and stood for numbers corresponding to those of rotary phones of the time.
 Mystery solved!